77 High Street

 If you are the person commencing divorce proceedings you will be know as the PETITIONER.
 Your spouse will be known as the RESPONDENT.
-These “titles” will be used in all subsequent legal proceedings, including any separate application in relation to the children or financial issues.

 There is currently only one ground for divorce, which is the irretrievable breakdown of the marriage.
 A Divorce Petition can be presented to the court on the basis of:-

 - Separation for 5 years WITHOUT CONSENT

 - Desertion (for a period of not less than 2 years)

 If you decide to commence divorce proceedings, a divorce Petition will be drafted for you using one of the above facts.
 Your original marriage certificate will be requested as this needs to be filed at the court with your Petition.
 A fee may also be payable depending on your financial circumstances.

 Once the Petition has been drafted, your will be asked to approve the contents and sign it if applicable.
 NO document will be sent to the Court without you being entirely happy with its contents.